-WiRSA (Wisconsin Rural Schools Alliance)
+WiRSA (Wisconsin Rural Schools Alliance) - Strong Schools - Strong Communities

-Public Schools Week!
+It is Public Schools Week!

-From February 23-27, 2026, Wisconsin celebrates Public Schools Week, a time to acknowledge the vital role public schools play in strengthening our communities, supporting families, and preparing future leaders.
+From February 23-27, 2026, Wisconsin celebrates Public Schools Week, a great time to acknowledge the vital role public schools play in strengthening our communities, supporting families, and preparing future leaders.

 WiRSA recognizes and honors the commitment of the educators, administrators, and staff who serve students statewide.
 We also celebrate the daily classroom moments that foster learning, spark creativity, and create opportunities for students.